What is a Tummy tuck?

 What are the different types of Tummy Tucks?

-The Tummy tuck addresses the three components of your abdomen: the skin, fat, and muscle.
+The Standard tummy tuck addresses the three components of your abdomen: the skin, fat, and muscle.
 The abdominal muscles are tightened and shut close, and a large segment of skin and fat is removed from your abdomen area.

 A Mini tummy tuck is best suited for women who only have a pouch below the belly button.
 The procedure can be done through an incision in the belly button, or through a C-section scar if the patient wants a little excess skin taken off.